 When it comes to determining your incapacity, it is also important for your attorney to have access to your medical records, in order to properly represent you and your interests.
 In reality, many of the individuals you designate in various estate planning documents are likely to need access to your medical records in order to fulfill their fiduciary duties.
 Without a HIPAA authorization, they will be completely without the resources they need to fulfill their duties.

-If you have questions regarding HIPAA authorizations, or any other incapacity planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding HIPAA authorizations, or any other incapacity planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018